 By JIM SALTER, Associated Press

-Justice Department attorney Brian Netter told Autrey that fallout from the COVID-19 pandemic is still rippling.
-He said student loan defaults have skyrocketed over the past 2 1/2 years.
+Lawyers for the administration contend the COVID-19 pandemic created a national emergency and that student loan defaults have skyrocketed over the past 2 1/2 years.

 But in the Texas ruling on Thursday, U.S. District Judge Mark Pittman — an appointee of Trump based in Fort Worth — said the HEROES ACT did not provide the authorization that the Biden administration claimed it did.